-When working in the cell-phone sample, we expect that you will make an average of 30 outbound calls per hour.
+When working on the cell-phone sample, we expect that you will make an average of 30 outbound calls per hour.
 Since this is an RDD study, it is likely that you will reach a high number of answering machines, disconnected numbers, etc., so you will be dialing a lot of numbers in order to reach a person.
 If you are not completing interviews, you should be dialing more numbers, so higher than 30 calls per hour is better.

-A dialer is used to make outbound calls when working in the landline sample.
-Therefore, if you are working on landline numbers, your productivity will be calculated by examining the number of completed interviews and refusals.
+A dialer is used to make outbound calls when working on the landline sample.
+Therefore, if you are working on landline numbers, your productivity will be calculated by examining the number of completed interviews, refusals as well as efficiency in wrapping up cases in a timely manner.